Introduction

 Every video is not equally created.
 You can make any type of video, and what you make impacts your audience response and your overall marketing outcome significantly.
 Here is why choosing correctly is important:

-• Platform Appropriateness: Some types of video are better suited to specific platforms.
+- Platform Appropriateness: Not all videos perform the same across every platform, some fit better than others.
 Short promotional videos, for example, are best for platforms such as Instagram, while in-depth documentary-type videos are best on YouTube.

 With an understanding of why this choice is important, let’s dive into the different types of video production and how they’re applied.